Volkswagen ID. Buzz: Overview

 Responding to positive feedback and strong consumer interest for the ID.
 Buzz Concept shown at Detroit and Geneva in 2017, CEO Herbert Diess announced in August that VW would put the vehicle into production, with sales beginning in 2022.

 The production version of the ID.
 Buzz debuted on 9 March 2022.
 It is one of nine new Volkswagen brand models based on the MEB platform.
 The ID.
 Buzz will be available in Europe the second half of 2022, and the US in 2024.
 Pre-orders in Europe began in May.
 Series production started in June, with an annual capacity of 130,000 units.
 The first deliveries were scheduled for the third quarter of 2022; the first ID.
 Buzz off the production line was a Cargo model, delivered to Wolfgang Kempe GmbH in Isernhagen on 15 November 2022.

 The ID.
 Buzz is produced by Volkswagen Commercial Vehicles in Hanover; because prior ID. series vehicles have been built at the Volkswagen Zwickau-Mosel Plant, the Hanover factory needed to be retooled to accommodate EV assembly.
 Although the Volkswagen Chattanooga Assembly Plant began building the MEB-based ID.4 in 2021 for the US market, Volkswagen Group of America CEO Scott Keogh stated in January 2022 that bringing production of US ID.
 Buzz models to Chattanooga is unlikely.

-In Europe, it will launch in two configurations, a five-seater passenger van, and a cargo van; initially, a short-wheelbase version with rear-wheel drive will be available.
-A seven-passenger, long-wheelbase version debuted on June 2, 2023, in Huntington Beach, California, and will be the only version for sale in the US when it goes on sale in June 2024 for the 2025 model year.
-The ID.Buzz was launched in Australasia in early 2025 (ahead of the first Australian deliveries of the ID.4 which occurred in mid-2025).
+In Europe, it launched in two configurations, a five-seater passenger van, and a cargo van; initially, a short-wheelbase version with rear-wheel drive was available.
+A seven-passenger, long-wheelbase version debuted on June 2, 2023, in Huntington Beach, California, and was the only version for sale in the US when it went on sale in June 2024 for the 2025 model year.
+In December 2025, Volkswagen Group of America CEO Kjell Gruner announced VW would withdraw the ID.Buzz from the U.S. market for the 2026 model year, but that it would return for the 2027 model year.
+In Indonesia, The ID.
+Buzz was launched at 2024 GIIAS as a short wheelbase version, a long wheelbase versions was launched at 2025 IIMS.
+The ID.
+Buzz was launched in Australasia in early 2025 (ahead of the first Australian deliveries of the ID.4 which occurred in mid-2025).